hyperledger-archives/avalon/examples/apps/generic_client/README.md

 in application development by providing a generic client that works with any worker.

+The client application accepts only strings as input parameters and assumes that all outputs returned from the woorkload application are also provided as strings.
+If other data types are needed (such as numbers or binaries), then create a custom test application
+(potentially by modifying this application)

 The command line client, `generic_client.py`, sends a message to the worker.
 For command line options, type `./generic_client.py -h` from this directory.